 Some divorces are very nasty, but most cases are settled through negotiating.
 I am always prepared to go to court to fight for my clients.
 But going to court is not always worth it.
 If we have to go to court, I will be prepared, and I like to win.
 But if we can work things out and keep the costs down, and still get my client a good result, so much the better.

 Firms have overhead.
 Rent, staff, and equipment is expensive and those costs are passed on to their clients.
 I am a solo attorney.
 You hire me and you get me.
 I will be answering your calls and questions, not a paralegal.

 Personally: I started working at age 14, and I put myself through college and law school.
-I have been in practice for almost 10 years.
+I have been in practice over 12 years.
 While I have a lot left to learn, I consider myself very experienced with the day to day reality of the courts in Bexar County and the surrounding counties.
 My mother practiced family law for 25 years, and I learned a lot from working with her.
 In September of 2017, I was diagnosed with cancer, and after 6 months of chemotherapy, I am in remission.
 I understand that life can change in an instant.
 My parents also divorced when I was 10 years old and I believe this gives me a unique insight and understanding.